allisonkbates/drinks-mvp/Notes.md

 - [ ] Add Search Icon back into search input
 - [ ] Make cta clickable (not just link) for add cocktail
 - [ ] Hero card copy to be pulled from Airtable based on flag
+- [ ] Update images/logos with attribution
+- [ ] Turn this List Components into a component that accepts props

 ## Colors for Design V2
 - Light Gray/White Background: #EFF3F4;